TwoFistedJustice/socket.io.testing/README.md

-If you have the same trouble posting to the Q&A that I have, feel free to open an issue on this repo if you like.
+If you have the same trouble posting to the Q&A that I have, feel free to open an issue on this repo if you like and post your thoughts there.